-Learning to handcraft an honest and beautiful LIFE VISION and then to loosen your grip on a precise outcome (because again, you cannot control all of life and surrender to this reality frees up energy for creativity, taking purposeful “imperfect action” and delight) helps you show up fully to each new morning and season of life with joy, on purpose, and open to joyful possibility.
+Painting an honest and beautiful LIFE VISION and then loosening your grip on a precise outcome (because again, you cannot control all of life and surrender to this reality frees up energy for creativity, taking purposeful “imperfect action” and delight) helps you show up fully to each new morning and season of life with joy, on purpose, and open to joyful possibility.

 You can handcraft a brave and beautiful life, a “right-sized life” that feels like home.